 - Carry personal ‘business/travel’ cards with you so you can give people your email/Twitter/FB/Instagram that you meet along the way.

-- Sign up with the State Department’s STEP program .
-It’s simple and a good way to let people know where you are going to be in case of country emergency.
-Plus – you get helpful updates from the embassy on things going on in the area, or notification of political issues.
+- One of my top travel safety tips for travelers is to sign up with the State Department’s STEP program.
+It’s simple and a good way to let people know where you are going to be in case of country emergencies.
+Plus, you get helpful updates from the embassy on things going on in the area or notification of political issues.

 - If you are traveling for a longer time, spend some of your time volunteering in some way.
 There are many more options than simply teaching English.

 - When traveling to developing or more remote countries, bring postcards from your country to give out to local families you stay with.
 They love to see what your home looks like.

 - Have one song that you know the words to from your home country.
 That way when you are sitting around a fire or inside a local person’s home, and someone asks you to sing a song from your country – you know one!
 This will inevitably happen.